cc-tweaked/CC-Tweaked/doc/reference/command.md

 execute it.

 [LuckPerms]: https://github.com/LuckPerms/LuckPerms/ "A permissions plugin for Minecraft servers."
-[fabric-permission-api]: https://github.com/lucko/fabric-permissions-api "A simple permissions API for Fabric"

-[^permission]: This supports any mod which uses Forge's permission API or [fabric-permission-api].
+[^permission]: This supports any mod which uses NeoForge's or Fabric's permission API.

 ## Computer selectors {#computer-selectors}
 Some commands (such as [`tp`] or [`turn-on`]) target a specific computer, or a list of computers.
 To specify which